 From my work in the field of embodied leadership, the foundation of dignity is choice.
 So, by working on inclusion, we are increasing our choices to respond to life’s events.
 How could this enable individuals to be more open and willing to face up to their avoidance and denial tendencies?

-By centering inclusion around human dignity, we are inviting people to drop their guards in order to expand themselves and care for themselves and others.
-From now on, wellbeing will not be another course that will be taught, but rather become a lived reality.
+By centering inclusion around human dignity, we are inviting people to drop their guard in order to expand themselves and care for themselves and others.
+From now on, well-being will not be another course that will be taught but rather become a lived reality.

 This pandemic has taught us that we all have a role and part to play in our ecology.

 From an inclusion standpoint, we have learned that diversity underpins the ecology in our societies, communities, and organizations.
 Sure, we have differences; but we are the same in that we all have a role to play and a duty to care (for our survival if nothing else).